-Repeat the procedure for another 10 trials, this time launching the ball from about halfway down the ramp.
-Record all your results in data tables as above.
+Repeat the procedure for another 10 trials, this time launching the ball from about midway down the ramp.
+Then repeat another 10 trials launching the ball from a point lower down on the ramp.
+Record all your results in data tables as above for all three sets of data.